Independent Advice Ltd

 IA Ltd. makes Pillar 3 disclosures annually.
 The disclosures will be as at the Accounting Reference Date (“ARD”) which is 31st July.
 However, where there is a material change IA Ltd. will make interim Pillar 3 disclosures.
 This disclosure is published on the company website.

-The accuracy of the Pillar 3 disclosures is the responsibility of and have been reviewed by the Board.
+The accuracy of the Pillar 3 disclosures is the responsibility of and have been reviewed by the Directors.

 IA Ltd is classified as BIPRU Limited Licence €50k firm and, as such, is required to comply with the three Pillars of Basel II (the Capital Requirements Directive).
 The three Pillars that make up the Capital Requirements Directive are set out below.